sforzando/etude-github/docs/02-git-basics.md

 git log --oneline
 ```

-Display a list of all branch forks
+Display the commit graph across all branches

 ```bash
 git log --graph --all